Introduction to Python

 MaximoFN

-Or add the code ASCII in hexadecimal by xhh
+Or add the ASCII code in hexadecimal using \xhh

 print('\x4d\x61\x78\x69\x6d\x6f\x46\x4e')